Visas & Routes

 Total upfront budget by route

-These are planning ranges for a single main applicant.
-They include the investment floor and a practical allowance for third-party costs.
-They do not include Movingto service fees, property search costs, mortgage costs, unusual due diligence, tax advice, or currency-transfer loss.
+Use these as single-applicant worksheet ranges, not quotes.
+They combine the investment floor with a practical allowance for third-party costs.
+They exclude Movingto service fees, property search, mortgages, unusual due diligence, tax advice, currency-transfer loss and renovation or restoration overruns.

 RouteInvestment floorTransaction and professional allowanceIndicative upfront budget